ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 ## Step 6) Run unit and integration tests

 Integration tests run in addition to unit tests.
-During integration tests, a temporary Docker container is programtically created for Postgres, then automatically destroyed after tests run.
+During integration tests, a temporary Docker container is programmatically created for Postgres, then automatically destroyed after tests run.
 Under the hood the integration tests make use of the [testcontainers-go](https://github.com/testcontainers/testcontainers-go).

 ```bash
 cd api